FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

 - Commit and push branch to origin at end of every work session to be safe (in case codespace gets corrupted - not common, but it happens).
 - make commits they are necessary for credit.
 Everything in one commit receives a score of 1.

+- Show new entry point in FD2 School
+  - Show in FD2
+  - Show directory in code
+  - Show source and placeholder App.vue

 - Show the final product that is to be built in the homework
   - Show synch and rebuild steps
     - npm run build:school